Quick Info List: 11 Reasons When To Drain Your Pool

 5. Pool Resurfacing and Stain Removal: When Your Pool Needs a Facelift

 Over time, your pool’s surface can develop stains from metals, organic debris, or chemical reactions.
-Stains not only look unsightly, but they can also indicate underlying issues with your water chemistry.
-When stains are too stubborn for regular cleaning, draining the pool allows for a deeper, more effective treatment.
+When stains are too stubborn for regular cleaning, draining allows for deeper, more effective treatment.
+If plaster or pebble finishes have worn out, resurfacing after a drain restores appearance and extends the pool’s life.

 6. TDS (Total Dissolved Solids) Imbalance: Resetting Your Water Chemistry

-Total Dissolved Solids (TDS) accumulate over time as your pool absorbs various chemicals, salts, and organic materials.
-High TDS levels make it harder for your sanitizer to work effectively, leading to cloudy water and an increased risk of algae growth.
-When TDS levels exceed the recommended range, draining your pool and refilling it with fresh water is the best way to reset the balance.
+Total Dissolved Solids (TDS) accumulate from chemicals, salts, and organic materials.
+High TDS makes sanitizer less effective and can cause cloudy water and algae.
+When TDS exceeds the recommended range, drain and refill with fresh water to reset the balance.

 7. Partial Draining: The Maintenance Sweet Spot